Corona-Craft/corona-craft.github.io/README.md

 ## Corona Craft
-This is a website for the smallish minecraft realm, similiar in hermitcraft style
+This is a website for the smallish minecraft realm, similiar to popular youtube minecraft java server, hermitcraft